paleonia/paleonia.github.io/_fieldworks/nationalresource2.md

 ---
 layout: page
 title: Sedimentary Geology Field Program
-description: Participant
+description: Participating Student
 img: assets/img/sd3.jpg
-importance: 1
+importance: 3
-related_publications: true
+related_publications: false
 ---

 In December 2024, I participated in a 3-day field program in Jinju, Gyeongsangnam-do, focusing on sedimentary environments.
 It was the Second part of my participation in National Resource Development Program.